KashChopper/MustafaBrothers/ASSETS_README.md

 Vercel deployment note
 - The Vite project is rooted at `client/`, so production builds are emitted to `client/dist`.
 - Vercel expects the output directory at the repository root by default.
 To avoid "No Output Directory named \"dist\" found" errors, this repo includes `vercel.json` which configures the static-build to use `client/dist` as the `distDir`.

+Running the app locally on port 3000
+- Install dependencies (if you haven't):

+  npm install

+- Start the dev server on port 3000:

+  npm run dev:3000

+  Then open http://localhost:3000/ in your browser.